-Denise E. Giraudo is a partner in the Labor and Employment Practice Group in the firm's Washington, D.C. office.
+Denise Giraudo is a partner in the Labor and Employment Practice Group in the firm's Washington, D.C. office.
 She also currently serves as Co-Chair of the firm's Women Lawyers Group.

 Areas of Practice

 Denise counsels and represents management in a wide range of labor and employment litigation matters.
 She regularly and successfully represents employers before state and federal courts as well as various local and federal administrative agencies.
-Her extensive litigation practice includes representing employers in connection with discrimination and retaliation claims under all applicable local, state and federal statutes, disability accommodation claims, wage and hour claims, whistleblowing claims under the Sarbanes-Oxley Act and the False Claims Act, unfair labor practice charges, and grievance arbitrations.
+Her extensive litigation practice includes representing employers in connection with discrimination and retaliation claims under all applicable local, state and federal statutes, disability accommodation claims, wage and hour claims, whistleblowing claims under the Sarbanes-Oxley Act and the False Claims Act, unfair labor practice charges and grievance arbitrations.
 Denise’s litigation practice includes single-plaintiff cases as well as class and collective actions.

-In addition to her litigation experience, Denise regularly counsels clients regarding the preparation and application of personnel policies and provides advice to clients regarding reductions-in-force, discipline, terminations, as well as employee accommodations and leaves of absences.
+In addition to her litigation experience, Denise regularly counsels clients regarding the preparation and application of personnel policies and provides advice to clients regarding reductions-in-force, discipline, terminations and employee accommodations and leaves of absences.
 She has routinely handled internal investigations and counseled employers regarding the strategic response to allegations of discrimination.

 Denise represents clients in industries and occupations such as defense contracting, retail and healthcare.
 Her recent work on behalf of clients and published decisions includes the following:

-- Full defense verdict in an ADA discrimination/failure to accommodate case after a 5 day jury trial in the United States District Court for the District of Maryland for one of world’s largest aeronautics company.
+- Full defense verdict in an ADA discrimination/failure to accommodate case after a five-day jury trial in the U.S. District Court for the District of Maryland for one of world’s largest aeronautics company.

 - Brandon Williamson v.
 Bon Secours Richmond Health System, Inc., 34 F.Supp.3d 607, (E.D.Va.
 July 28, 2014): Decision granting motion for summary judgment on all of plaintiff’s claims under the Americans with Disabilities Act and the Uniformed Services Employment and Reemployment Rights Act (USERRA).